-Note: If you are doing this is on a brand new server then you may experience issues related to APR, PCRE, OpenSSL and you may refer the troubleshooting guide.
+Note: If you are doing this on a brand new server, then you may experience issues related to APR, PCRE, and OpenSSL, and you may refer the troubleshooting guide.

-Ensure you don’t get any error from above configure command and next you got to install with make commands.
+Ensure you don’t get any error from the above configure command, and next you got to install with make commands.

-As usual, ensure no errors from above commands.
-This concludes you have installed Apache web server with SSL support.
+As usual, ensure no errors from the above commands.
+This concludes you have installed an Apache web server with SSL support.

 There are multiple ways to generate and get the SSL cert signed by the certificate authority.

-However, if you are looking to secure Internet-facing URL then either you can buy a certificate from VeriSign, GoDaddy, Namecheap, etc. or get a FREE cert from Let’s Encrypt.
+However, if you are looking to secure an Internet-facing URL then either you can buy a certificate from VeriSign, GoDaddy, Namecheap, ZeroSSL, etc., or get a FREE cert from Let’s Encrypt.

-Let’s Encrypt is a Linux Foundation Collaboration Project who offer FREE SSL/TLS certificate.
+Let’s Encrypt is a Linux Foundation Collaboration Project who offers a FREE SSL/TLS certificate.
 I will use Let’s Encrypt to get one certificate for my domain – Chandan.io

-There are multiple ways to generate CSR, but easiest one I found is using “SSL For FREE” online tool.
+There are multiple ways to generate CSR, but the easiest one I found is using the “SSL For FREE” online tool.

-Enter the URL which you want to secure
+Enter the URL that you want to secure

-Verify the domain ownership by one of the listed method and download your domain certificate files.
+Verify the domain ownership by one of the listed methods and download your domain certificate files.

-You will get three files which we will use next to configure the Apache web server.
+You will get three files that we will use next to configure the Apache webserver.

 Transfer the downloaded file to the Web Server.
 We will need them shortly.